mutugi310/React-Exercises/README.md

 Question 5:
 Create a React component that displays a counter with increment and decrement buttons.
 The counter should start at 0.
 When the counter reaches 10, disable the increment button, and when it reaches 0, disable the decrement button.

+Question 6:
+Create a React component that allows users to enter items into a shopping list.
+The component should have:

+- An input field where users can type the item name.
+- An “Add” button to add the entered item to the list.
+- A list that displays all the added items.
+- A “Remove” button next to each item that, when clicked, removes that item from the list.
+  Make sure to handle empty input cases (don’t add an item if the input is empty) and clear the input field after an item is added.